UWS Curiosity in Action: Creating New Knowledge, Shaping Impact

 11:00am Introduction to the day

-11:10am Welcome – Professor Robert MacIntosh, Deputy Vice Chancellor
+11:10am Welcome – Professor Robert MacIntosh, Interim Deputy Vice-Chancellor and Pro-Vice-Chancellor (Research and Innovation)

 11:30am Curiosity in Action: panel